“Yeah, but you haven’t proven that the Christian God exists!”

-When skeptics encounter philosophical arguments for the existence of God, they often counter them by saying that the arguments, at best, could only establish the existence of some type of being that is not the same as the Christian God.
+When skeptics encounter philosophical arguments for the existence of God, they sometimes try to counter them by saying that the arguments, at best, only establish the existence of some type of transcendent being.
+But, they continue, this being is not necessarily the Christian God.
 For example, Richard Dawkins writes,

 In a sense, Dawkins is absolutely right.
 No philosophical argument(s) for the existence of God can establish all the different properties normally ascribed to God.
 However, the arguments, when properly presented, are not intended to establish every property.
-What they do form is a cumulative case for a being that is similar to God.
+What they do form is a cumulative case for a being that is similar to the Christian God.
 For example, the moral argument can establish a being of moral perfection; the cosmological and teleological arguments can establish a being of great power and knowledge; the ontological argument can establish a necessarily existing being and so on.
-However, these arguments still do not *prove* that the *Christian God* exists, hence the need for faith.
-But if there is good reason to believe that something *like* the Christian God exists, then it takes a whole lot more faith to be an atheist than it does to be a Christian.
+However, it is true that these arguments do not establish every single attribute of the Christian God.
+But if there are good reasons to believe that something like the Christian God exists; and if there are other arguments that support the resurrection of Jesus from the dead, as well as other key aspects of Christianity; then a strong cumulative case can be made for the Christian worldview.
+Given all this, it takes a whole lot more faith to be an atheist than it does to be a Christian.

 Richard Dawkins, The God Delusion, 1st Mariner Books ed (Boston: Houghton Mifflin Co, 2008), 101.